Holding landlords accountable for the toxic living conditions in military housing

 The issues first came to light via an investigation launched in 2018 by the Reuters news service, which has prompted Congressional investigations and law enforcement raids.
 A “bill of rights” for service members and their families living in privatized housing was incorporated into the major bill funding national defense earlier this year.
 The legislation omitted key protections ― like the right to view a home’s maintenance history and to withhold rent if the landlord has failed to make repairs ― and we are pressing for those to be added.

 Meanwhile, legal actions are mounting around the country.
 In fall 2019, a jury in southern California awarded a family $2 million in their suit against Lincoln Military Housing.(A judge, however, disagreed, saying the award was too high, and has ordered a new trial.)
 Lawsuits have been filed against Corvias Management-Army, for families at Fort Meade, Md., against The Michaels Organization for families at MacDill Air Force Base in Tampa, Fla., and against Hunt Southern Group for families at Keesler Air Force Base in Biloxi, Miss.

-Our office is uniquely situated to help.
+The Law Offices of James R. Moriarty is uniquely situated to help.

-Our team is led by Vietnam combat Marine and Gold Star father Jim Moriarty.
+The firm is led by Vietnam combat Marine and Gold Star father Jim Moriarty.
 He has four decades of experience as an advocate for military families, inside and outside the courts, and is a nationally known expert in mass torts.

 Sickened Fort Hood Families Sue Private Housing Companies for Deplorable On-Post Living Conditions